 If you want to, you can also add a few reflections on your world map vector image.
 All I did was to create shapes over the five continents (by leaving a small space between the outline of the original shapes and the ones of the new shapes) and color them in white.

 Then, add a small transparency effect and make sure that the bottom part is almost invisible.
 Since all shapes are irregular, you cannot copy and paste your original shapes to create new ones.
 Some edges won't be aligned properly if you do so and the effect won't work.
-I hope you enjoyed this drawing lesson! :)
+I hope you enjoyed this drawing lesson.
+More are available below. :)